NextSDS Logo

 What is the physical form of Propionic Acid, Lab Grade?

-Propionic Acid, Lab Grade is a liquid appearing as clear, colorless liquid. with colorless color.
+Propionic Acid, Lab Grade is a clear, colorless liquid. appearing as clear, colorless liquid. with colorless color.
 It has butter - like odor.

 What is the solubility of Propionic Acid, Lab Grade?